 Apple Pay is a convenient mobile wallet payment system leveraging the Near Field Communications (NFC) radio on your Apple device to pay for your purchases at participating locations.

 How to setup Apple Pay

 All you'll need to do is add your credit card(s) to Apple Wallet.
 For easy-to-follow instructions, click on this link.

 Whether you're paying for an overly-complicated coffee order at your favourite java joint or paying for gas, payment is simple.

-Simply hold your phone over the eligible contactless reader of the the point of sales (POS) terminal with your finger on the Touch ID sensor (home button).
+Simply hold your phone over the eligible contactless reader of the the point of sales (POS) terminal after completing Face ID or Touch ID verification.

-If your phone is locked, double-click on the home button to wake it and access Apple Wallet to complete the transaction.
+If your phone is locked, double-click on the home button or power button to wake it and access Apple Wallet to complete the transaction.

 Is it safe to use Apple Pay